 The projected capital cost of the Customer Connect project is $25.4 million over a four-year period.
 The savings from reduced visits, water leakage and resources will help offset this cost down the line.

 The appointment normally takes between 30 and 90 minutes.
-However, the appointments are booked in time blocks.
-The available time blocks are:

 - 8:00 AM to Noon